 Do I Qualify for a VA Loan?

 According to the U.S. Department of Veterans Affairs, VA home loans have helped more than 20 million veterans, active duty service members, and surviving spouses across the country achieve the dream of home ownership.
-It’s praised by many for its low loan rates and lack of a down payment* or mortgage insurance**, made possible by the Department of Veterans Affairs.
-Since the VA guarantees a portion of each loan in the case of a default, lenders have the confidence to extend VA loan financing with exceptional rates and terms to those who meet the VA loan requirements.
-From service requirements to property requirements, here are some requirements for VA loans.
+It’s praised by many for its low VA loan rates and lack of a down payment¹ or mortgage insurance², made possible by the Department of Veterans Affairs.

 VA Loan Service Requirements